juliangruber/test-npm-dependants/README.md

 ## Security

-This is why you should avoid running untrusted code directly on your machine and run it via [Ops](https://cto.ai/) instead, which will sandbox everything inside Docker:
+Running untrusted code on your computer is dangerous.
+This is why you should use this project via [Ops](https://cto.ai/) instead, which will sandbox everything inside a Docker container:

 ![Why Sandbox](images/sandbox.png)